Ri's No BS Anaerobic Digestion and Biogas Infosite. "Let's Go Green, Together!"

 Biogas production for co-digestion is greater than for separate digestion of the same materials.

-One thought on “Is Anaerobic Digestion Beneficial and is Co-disposal Best
+One response to “Is Anaerobic Digestion Beneficial and is Co-disposal Best”

 Anaerobic digestion benefits both the environment and the economy, and co-disposal allows you to have your cake and eat it too!